DannyBen/getcomments/README.md

 #=> def some_method: Method comment
 ```

-Get coimments from a string:
+Get comments from a string:

 ```ruby
 # GetComments.from_string